salesforcecli/plugin-functions/messages/project.deploy.functions.md

     <%= config.bin %> <%= command.id %> --connected-org=org-alias

-- Deploy a Salesforce Function from a different branch than the active branch
+- Deploy a Salesforce Function from a different branch than the active branch:

     <%= config.bin %> <%= command.id %> --connected-org=org-alias --branch=deploy-branch

-- Deploy a Salesforce Function and overwrite the remote repository (not allowed in production)
+- Deploy a Salesforce Function and overwrite the remote repository (not allowed in production):

     <%= config.bin %> <%= command.id %> --connected-org=org-alias --force